2023- The Year of the Decision

 We’ll be sharing articles over the next few weeks exploring five key trends we are seeing at the start of 2023.
 See the five trends here!

 Making decisions can be hard when you are unsure if you are solving the right problems.
 When it comes to your workplace, learning from your people and your data can guide next steps.

-New technology, behaviors, and flexible working arrangements across teams have changed the way people are using the office.
+New technology, behaviors, and flexible working arrangements across teams have changed the way people utilize the office.
 These factors are even changing the purpose of the traditional office.
 Anecdotally, from employees and leaders, even state-of-the-art offices are not matching the needs of employees.

 The need to provide office space that both complements and competes with the remote working environment, is evident to employers.
 Now more than ever, businesses benefit from creating workspaces that are not only aesthetically pleasing, but also configured to suit the synthesized activities that will now take place in the office.

 It is no secret that there has been tremendous change in workplaces over the past three years.
 While some organizations had no choice but to make changes to their workplace early in the COVID-19 pandemic, others have paused updates and refreshes, as the needs of the organization were in flux and the usage of the office was minimal.